 - Union Stewards must be nominated by their component in accordance with the Constitution.
 Only recognized Union Stewards may process grievances.
 Note: A Union Steward may represent any member who is covered by an AUPE Collective Agreement, regardless whether they come from a different Chapter or Local. - 2.
-Union Stewards must be properly trained in grievance handling as per Policy 10-15, prior to dealing with grievances.
+Union Stewards must be properly trained in grievance handling as per Policy 1015, prior to dealing with grievances.
 This can be done through the recognized Union Steward training program. - 3.
 Union Stewards responsibilities are to handle grievances prior to arbitration (except for the Level that immediately precedes arbitration/adjudication).
-The Membership Services Officer will normally be involved at this step (or the Union Steward should at least have reviewed the grievance with the Membership Services Officer).
+The Membership Services Officer will normally be involved at this step (or the Union

+Steward should at least have reviewed the grievance with the Membership Services Officer).
 During the processing of any grievance, the Union Steward shall consult regularly with the appropriate Membership Services Officer to receive guidance on grievance wording, precedent decisions, and various do's and don'ts to keep in mind.
 As well, the Union Steward shall submit copies of all grievances and related documents to the Membership Services Officer immediately as they are received.

 With the recent rise of jurisdictional objections arising from grievance wording and processing, it is necessary that, prior to submitting a written grievance, the Union Steward consult with the Membership Services Officer to ensure the grievance is properly written and filed.
-(If time limit adherence does not permit such consultation, contact the Membership Services Officer and ask him/her to obtain an extension of time limits so that you may discuss the grievance with the Membership Services Officer or file the grievance and then consult with the Membership Services Officer as soon as possible and definitely prior to the grievance hearing.)
+(If time limit adherence does not permit such consultation, contact the Membership Services Officer and ask them to obtain an extension of time limits so that you may discuss the grievance with the Membership Services Officer or file the grievance and then consult with the Membership Services Officer as soon as possible and definitely prior to the grievance hearing.)

 - 4. The Membership Services Officer will likely assume handling of the grievance at last level prior to arbitration/adjudication.
 The Union Steward should continue to be involved. - 5.
 The Union will determine whether the matter ought to be submitted to arbitration/adjudication.
 If the Union decides to submit the matter to arbitration/adjudication, representation shall be provided as necessary. - 6.
 Remember: All documents received by the Union Steward must be copied and forwarded immediately to the Membership Services Officer so that the grievance can be properly dealt with.
 It is imperative that this process be adhered to so as to ensure that the duty of fair representation owed by the Union to the grievor is adhered to. - 7.
 The President of the Union has delegated authority to the Union Staff to do such things as extend time limits and waive levels.
 If you find that these types of things are required, please contact your Membership Services Officer immediately.
 If you are in doubt as to whether you have authority to take an action, contact your Membership Services Officer for advice immediately. - 8.
+The Union Steward will make every effort to assess workplace issues and make recommendations in consultation with the MSO, and/or component(s) chair and/or the AUPE organizing department for alternate methods of dispute resolution. - 9.
 As Union Stewards, it is important that you do not exceed your authority as you may be exposing yourself or the Union to liability.

-10-16 POLICY ON UNION STEWARD EXPECTATIONS (June 8 & 9, 2018)
+10-16 POLICY ON UNION STEWARD EXPECTATIONS (September 9 & 10, 2021)